Introducing RainBow Query Language for CSV, a must-have extension for VSCode!

 A convenient function that adjusts the starting position of the data for each row, aligning the vertical starting position and making it easier to read

-This may be a useful feature when you want to check data in full screen.
+This feature might be useful when you want to view data in full screen.

-However, since this function makes changes to the data itself, it is best to check whether you want to save the changes before closing.
+However, since it modifies the data itself, you should ask for confirmation before closing it to ensure you want to save the changes.

 If you want to use this function, search for "align" in the command palette and select "Rainbow CSV: Align CSV Columns."